SharePoint/sp-dev-docs/docs/spfx/web-parts/guidance/reference-third-party-css-styles.md

 ![jQuery UI accordion rendered by a SharePoint Framework client-side web part](../../../images/thirdpartycss-accordion-styled.png)

+> [!NOTE]
-> **Note:** Before following the steps in this article, be sure to [set up your SharePoint client-side web part development environment](../../set-up-your-development-environment.md).
+> Before following the steps in this article, be sure to [set up your SharePoint client-side web part development environment](../../set-up-your-development-environment.md).

 ## Prepare the project